-The participation fee amounts to 3.000€ and includes registration, festival accreditation, accommodation for 21 nights and lunch for 18 days.
+The participation fee amounts to 4.000€ and includes registration, festival accreditation, accommodation, and lunch for 18 days.
+A surcharge will be applied if a single room is required.

-Lunch will be provided every day from June 20th to June 27th while from June 29th to June 10th it will be provided Mondays to Fridays only.
+Lunch will be provided every day from June 23rd to 30th, while from Monday 1st to Friday 12th of July it will only be provided Mondays to Fridays.

-Accommodation will be provided from June 20th (check-in) to July 11th (check-out).
+Accommodation will be provided from June 22nd (check-in) to July 13th (check-out).

 If applications exceed the maximum number of participants allowed, a selection will be made.
-The list of selected participants will be announced on March 3rd Selected participants must confirm their attendance by paying their fee in advance and not later than April 3rd.
-Selected participants who do not pay their fee by the due date will be excluded and replaced by the next eligible candidate in the waiting list.
+The list of selected participants will be announced on March 4th.

+Selected participants must confirm their attendance by paying their fee in advance and not later than March 22nd.
+Selected participants who do not pay their fee by the due date will lose their place which will be assigned to the next eligible candidate in the waiting list.